home-assistant/home-assistant.io/source/_components/sensor.co2signal.markdown

 {% configuration %}
 token:
   description: Your CO2Signal API key.
-  required: required
+  required: true
   type: string
 latitude:
   description: The latitude of the location to monitor.
-  required: optional
+  required: false
   type: string
   default: "The latitude defined under the `homeassistant` key in `configuration.yaml`."
 longitude:
   description: The longitude of the location to monitor.
-  required: optional
+  required: false
   type: string
   default: "The longitude defined under the `homeassistant` key in `configuration.yaml`."
 country_code:
   description: The country code or region code.
-  required: optional
+  required: false
   type: string
 {% endconfiguration %}